Corrine2212/project_01_travel_bucket_list/work_log/day_3_sunday.md

-# Work Log - day 1 - Friday 14th April
+# Work Log - day 3 - Sunday 16th April

 ### What I did/worked on:
 - ran flask and everything went to shit